dmbarbour/wikilon/docs/CommandLine.md

 ### Claw Namespaces

-It's useful to have *short* words when writing Claw code.
-However, all the short words will tend to be monopolized for a given purpose.
-If we develop a different environment that needs a new meaning for these words, we'll want namespaces so we can now use our words as the short ones.
+It's convenient to have *short* words when writing code.
+Short words will tend to be monopolized for a given purpose.
+We'll eventually want to assign a different meaning to the same short words for use in another context.
+The conventional mechanism in programming languages to handle this issue is *namespaces*, an ability to contextually access names without fully writing them.

-So claw code will support namespace attributes, indicated with the `#` prefix.
+With claw, we have three constraints that resist conventional namespacing techniques.
+First, claw is an editable view, a syntactic sugar.
+Its semantics is a local expansion into bytecode.
+Hence, claw should not peek at the AO dictionary to help resolve which words belong in which namespace.
+Second, claw uses names even for expressing numbers, e.g. `2/3` expands to `2 3 ratio`, and we might want namespaces for ratios.
+Third, claw is intended for use on a command-line.
+Conventional namespaces are designed for page-oriented programming.
+A few lines of namespace boiler-plate near the top of a page aren't a huge deal when we follow that a hundred lines of code.
+But a few lines of boiler-plate will prove irritating in context of a command line.

+My current approach to namespaces involves use of a `#` prefix to set a namespace attribute for a volume of code.

         #foo: 42 bar        desugars fully to
-        [{&ns:foo:}]%#42{%foo:integer}{%foo:bar}
+        [{&ns_foo:_}]%#42{%foo:int}{%foo:bar}

+*Note:* Words accessed via namespaces must be valid.
+For example, we cannot access `foo:9` under namespace `#foo:` because `9` is not a word.
+The empty string is a valid namespace.

+An extension I'm exploring is to use prefixes e.g. such that `f/` becomes shorthand for `foo:`.
+This would be more advantageous for long words, and it could mitigate the need to develop redirects by allowing multiple namespaces to be used together.
+This might be expressed as `#f/foo:` with a variant namespace attribute, perhaps `[{&ns_foo:_f}]%`.
+This could mitigate the weakness of using only one namespace.

-When Claw sees a singleton attribute, it will scan for an updated namespace and use this to guide the render (or, conversely, the desugar).
-A namespace attribute is small and simple enough to avoid becoming too much boiler-plate.
+When Claw sees a namespace attribute, it will use this to guide the rendering and desugaring.
+This gives us mild form of context-sensitive syntax.
+A namespace in a block only lasts to the end of that block.
+A namespace attribute is hopefully small enough to avoid becoming too much boiler-plate.
+However, the limit of *one* namespace for a volume of code can be annoying.
+It requires adding a bunch of redirects to access words from a different namespace.

-*Aside:* namespaces make our Claw code mildly context sensitive.
-Our programmers must be aware of namespaces to understand the code, or to copy/paste it into a new context.
-This critical need for awareness is why I don't permit Claw namespaces to be buried among a bunch of other attributes and assign a visible prefix.

-Due to the nature of Claw code as a trivial expansion, we can only have one attribute in any given region of code.
-The advantage is that we won't have namespaces appearing like a bunch of boiler-plate.
-The disadvantage is that we are forced to define every word in our new namespace.
-This could be made tolerable with some automatic tooling.
-Because it's often convenient to just have a particular namespace for a subprogram, *a namespace expressed within a block of code will extend only to the end of that block*.

-A weakness of namespaces is that they can hurt refactoring.
-Developers must be careful to not move code into a different namespace, e.g. via copy and paste.
-We could solve this by performing copy-paste on the AO/ABC expansion instead of the claw code, and perhaps record the namespace associated with the selection.
-Operating at the AO or ABC layers doesn't have any issues with context.

-*Note:* A namespace string must be empty, or a valid word if taken by itself.
+It is also feasible to separate namespaces from the code, e.g. providing a set of prefixes via the user profile.

 ### Claw Semantics and Round Tripping